open-source-labs/Svelvet/src/lib/doc/Tutorials.md

 # Tutorials

-This file contains instructions on how to get utilities running (such as typedoc, npm, etc.)
+This file contains instructions on how to do useful things such as generating developer documentation, publishing to npm, etc.

 ## TypeDoc